Santa Ana Environmental Justice Innovation Zone

 Reliability

-The project will help increase greater electricity reliability by providing reductions in daily peak demand through on-site renewable energy coupled with energy storage.
-Additionally, microgrid control technologies will provide power for Tier 1 critical loads during power shutoff events.
+The project design could help increase greater electricity reliability by providing reductions in daily peak demand through on-site renewable energy coupled with energy storage.

 Key Project Members